Ghini/ghini.desktop/doc/use_cases-jbq.rst

          updated with this information.

-         Dead plants aren't *removed* from the database, they stay there but get a **quantity** zero. if the cause of death is known, this is also written in the dabase.
+         Dead plants aren't *removed* from the database, they stay there but get a **quantity** zero.
+If the cause of death is known, this is also written in the dabase.

          Please once again remember that a **Plant** is not an **Accession** and